paxsonsa/cinemotion/docs/Delegates.md

 ## Motion Setup
 The core purpose of this framework is to allow for motion to be recorded and transmitted to the session.
 The session has a set of motion modes:
-- `indiemotion::MotionMode::Off` - No motion is being transmitted.
+- `indiemotion::MotionCaptureMode::Idle` - No motion is being transmitted.
-- `indiemotion::MotionMode::Live` - Motion is being transmitted BUT this information is ephemeral and is not recorded.
+- `indiemotion::MotionCaptureMode::Live` - Motion is being transmitted BUT this information is ephemeral and is not recorded.
-- `indiemotion::MotionMode::Recording` - Motion is being transmitted and recording
+- `indiemotion::MotionCaptureMode::Recording` - Motion is being transmitted and recording

 The delegate receives changes in these modes via the `did_set_motion_mode` member which will provide the new motion mode being set.

 ## Receiving Motion Updates
-If the session's motion mode is set to `MotionMode::Live` or `MotionMode::Recording` then your delegate will receive motion transform updates through the `did_receive_motion_update` member.
+If the session's motion mode is set to `MotionCaptureMode::Live` or `MotionCaptureMode::Recording` then your delegate will receive motion transform updates through the `did_receive_motion_update` member.
 Depending on the session properties, you will receive motion updates very rapidly which are expected to be applied to the active camera.